Christmas Tree Decorated With Tissue Paper Flower Ornaments

 • Ruler

-• Floral Wire
+• Floral wire

-Trimmed Stack of Christmas Tissue Paper
+tissue paper flower ornament with Trimmed Stack of Christmas Tissue Paper

-Stack of Christmas Tissue Paper Folded Like an Accordion
+tissue paper flower ornament with Stack of Christmas Tissue Paper Folded Like an Accordion

-1. Fold the tissue paper accordion-style into 1-inch-wide folds.
+1. Fold the tissue paper accordion style into 1-inch-wide folds.

-Tissue Paper Accordion Secured With Floral Wire
+tissue paper flower ornament with Tissue Paper Accordion Secured With Floral Wire

 1. Trim the two ends of the accordion to create either round or pointed edges.
-Round edges will give you a flower that looks like a rose or a peony; pointed edges will create poinsettia-like petals.
+Round edges will give you a flower that looks like a rose or peony; pointed edges will create poinsettia-like petals.
 The image above shows what each type of petal looks like on a finished flower.
-(The red and white flowers have rounded petals; the green flower, pointed petals.)
+(The red and white flowers have rounded petals; the green flower pointed petals.)

-Fanned-Out Tissue Paper Accordion
+tissue paper flower ornament with Fanned-Out Tissue Paper Accordion

 1. Fan out the accordion on each side of the floral wire.

-Half-Ruffled Tissue Paper Flower Ornament
+tissue paper flower ornament with Half-Ruffled Tissue Paper Flower Ornament

 1. One by one, slowly and very gently start pulling each layer of tissue paper up and toward the center of the accordion, away from the floral wire.
 Do this on each side of the floral wire.

-Tissue Paper Flower Ornament Attached to Christmas Tree With Floral Wire
+tissue paper flower ornament with Tissue Paper Flower Ornament Attached to Christmas Tree With Floral Wire

-Completed Tissue Paper Flower Ornament
+tissue paper flower ornament with Completed Tissue Paper Flower Ornament

 Comments are closed.